 13.2 When are invoices sent out?

-Invoices will be sent out beginning of July and in December, each accounting for ½ of the yearly fees.
+Invoices will be sent out in June and in December, each accounting for ½ of the yearly fees.
 The invoices are based on the latest data from the latest approved PCR.
 Updates have to be submitted before the invoicing dates.
 In the starting phase of a project sometimes only one invoice is sent in the second half of the year, which accounts then for the entire yearly fee.

 13.3 What amount will be charged?

 The current annual CELTIC fee has been set to 1,500 Euro per person year (PY) of planned work.
 This has not been changed since CELTIC was launched in 2003.

 13.4 How can I avoid paying VAT?

 VAT will be charged only if the partner has not provided the VAT number to the CELTIC Office.
 If this number is available VAT will not be charged.

 13.5 No fee exemption for project labels in 2017 and later